Posted by: thecompletecookbook | September 13, 2012

 I am not entirely sure how to describe these little morsels – think doughnut minus the hole and without the sweet topping; yip, that is about right, well sort of.

-Vetkoek is a proudly South African pastry which literally translates to fat cake, which doesn’t sound very appealing but I think it would traditional have meant the method of cooking in “fat” (oil).
+Vetkoek is a proudly South African pastry which literally translates to fat cake, which doesn’t sound very appealing but I think it would traditionally have meant the method of cooking in “fat” (oil).
 Most recipes are very similar, some using more or less yeast while others include or exclude sugar and oil in the dough.
 I have taken from all the recipes I have used through the years and give you my version below.

 Vetkoek are usually served with a curry mince (ground beef) and then if you still have space, as pudding with syrup or jam and cheese – very versatile yumminess.
 They have the lightest, crispiest exterior with a beautiful soft bread like interior.